Inspect Your Class in the ABAP Debugger

 Prerequisites

-This tutorial will get you familiar with the relevant tools, whether you are an ABAP newbie, experienced in SAPUI5 development, or an ABAP developer who is new to ADT / SAP Cloud Platform, ABAP Environment.
+This tutorial will make you familiar with the relevant tools, whether you are an ABAP newbie, experienced in SAPUI5 development, or an ABAP developer who is new to ADT / SAP Cloud Platform, ABAP Environment.

 - Step 1